WHYAMERICASUCKS.COM

 FDA's FY 2023 pesticide monitoring report found that 97.2 percent of domestic human food samples and 86.5 percent of import samples were compliant with federal pesticide residue rules.
 USDA's 2023 Pesticide Data Program said more than 99 percent of its samples were below EPA benchmark levels.

-Those numbers matter, but they should be read accurately.
-They describe compliance with legal thresholds, not a residue-free food system.
+Those reports describe compliance with legal thresholds, not a residue-free food system.

 FDA ended 35 PFAS-related food-contact notifications in January 2025 for grease-proofing paper and paperboard uses, revoked BVO in July 2024, and revoked Red No. 3 for food use in January 2025 with a January 2027 food deadline.